DanielWestiner/tandemfandom/README.md

 ## Description

-A fully functioning user friendly web application designed for those seeking to match users with similar interests by their specific fandom.
+A user friendly web application designed for those seeking to match users with similar interests by their specific fandom.
 Users can use application to find love, friendship, network, etc. in a safe and responsive environment.

 TandomFandom is MERN stack app, was made combining a Node.js/Express.js server with a React front-end.
 The back-end also includes MongoDB with GraphQL.
 Furthermore, JWT was used to implement authentication for all users.

 ## Table of Contents